 Listen to Your Body

-Before we explore these main factors, the recurring theme here is to listen to your body.
+Before we explore these main factors, the recurring theme here is to listen to your body when choosing how to take CBD oil.
 What gets one person to sleep may help another maintain energy throughout the day.
 Why are there such massive discrepancies with the effects of CBD?
 Well, it’s complicated.

 The Human Endocannabinoid System (ECS) regulates many physical processes including pain, memory, mood, appetite, stress, sleep, metabolism, immune function, and reproductive function.
 CBD acts upon the ECS on a molecular level.
 Given the complexity of this regulatory system, the potential effect that CBD can have on these processes is totally unique.
 When beginning your journey with CBD, choose a time of day when you can safely experiment.

 For example, if you decide to try CBD for improving sleep, logic would dictate that taking it before bedtime would be most effective.
 However, some people may feel stimulated when they are trying to catch some z’s.
 To complicate matters even more, it is possible that when taking CBD in the morning it has a different effect than in the evening.
 All this leads back to the idea that you want to create enough space to safely experiment.
-For most of us, that often means the early evening when we are done with the demands of the workplace, and still hours before bedtime.
+For most of us, that often means the early evening, which would be the best time of day to take CBD oil for experimentation.
+By then we are done with the demands of the workplace, and we would still have hours before bedtime.
 Doing so should safeguard against any potential disruptions to your daily/nightly rhythms.
 After sufficient time, you will gain more insight into how CBD interacts with your body, and this will ultimately lead to an intake schedule that works best for you.

 People are using CBD for a variety of reasons.
 Stories range from treating specific symptoms like seizures and acne, to regulating moods, appetite, and more.
 What time of day you take CBD should largely be based on the reasons you are taking it in the first place.
 Back to our sleep example.
 Some of our customers simply take their daily dose before bed, while others take it during the day and find that having it in their system throughout the day helps improve their sleep behavior at night.

+How much CBD for sleep?
+Or how to take CBD oil?
 CBD products often include a serving size or daily dose suggestion.
-However, here too it is important to experiment and find what works best for you.
+However, here too it is important to experiment and find what works best for you, regardless of whether you need to determine the right CBD dosage for sleep or for any other condition.
 For instance, we recommend starting with 1ml of our regular strength tincture per day, and for some of our customers, this feels right.

 - Split the recommended dosage: taking .5ml in the morning and .5ml in the evening allows the effects to be more evenly spread out through the day.